ksenginew/pass/site/docs/tutorial/introduction.md

 Before you continue you should have a basic understanding of [CSS](https://mdn.io/css).

+It's better if you have a basic understanding of [JavaScript](https://mdn.io).
+And you can learn [TypeScript](https://typescriptlang.com) for strongly typed language.
+Also you can learn [coffeescript](https://coffeescript.org/) or any flavour of JavaScript.

+But we'll use JavaScript in this tutorial.

 ## What is Pass?

 **Pass**  stands for  **P**rogrammatically  **A**wesome  **S**tyle**s**heet